César Vezzani: Career

-During World War II Vezzani spent time in North Africa, singing frequently in Algiers.
+During World War II, Vezzani spent time in North Africa, singing frequently in Algiers.
 He continued as principal tenor in Toulon until 1948 when he suffered a stroke which left him paralyzed.
 He returned to Bastia, but now without an income he spent the last three years of his life in some poverty and assisted by the generosity of friends.
 He died in hospital in Marseille and was buried in Bastia, where a street is named after him.

 Recordings

 The potential of Vezzani's outstanding voice for recording was quickly recognised, and from 1912 to 1914 he made a series of recordings for French Odéon, including excerpts from Pagliacci.
 Tosca, and Werther.
-Then from 1923 until the early 1930s he recorded for French HMV in arias from many of his favourite roles, including Reyer's Sigurd, Halévy's La Juive, and Meyerbeer's L'Africaine.
+Then from 1923 until the early 1930s he recorded for French La Voix de son maître in arias from many of his favourite roles, including Reyer's Sigurd, Halévy's La Juive, and Meyerbeer's L'Africaine.
 There was also a complete recording of Gounod's Faust in 1930 with Mireille Berthon and Marcel Journet.
 It is unclear whether and when Vezzani sang Wagner on stage, but he recorded a number of pieces from Lohengrin and The Ring.
 In total he recorded over 170 sides.
 Most of these were originally released only in France, but there have been several selections transferred to CD, and a systematic reissue of his recordings has been launched by Marston Records.